mdbenito/km2em/README.md

-# K-Means and Expectation Maximization
+# From K-Means to Expectation Maximization

 K-means is a simple clustering algorithm which matches each data point to exactly one of K clusters in a way such that the sum of the squares of the distances of each data point to the center of mass of its assigned cluster is minimal.
-We review how this minimization can be performed iteratively in a manner closely linked to Expectation Maximization for Gaussian mixtures.
-We also briefly discuss K-Means++.
+We review how this minimization can be performed iteratively in a manner closely linked to Expectation Maximization for Gaussian mixtures, then proceed with a deeper analysis of EM:

+After introducing Gaussian mixtures with latent variables, we explain how EM naturally appears for the estimation of the parameters, then apply it to mixtures of Gaussian and Bernoulli variables.
+We also say a few words about the Kullback-Leibler divergence to be able to show why EM works.

 ## Documentation

-Please read the contents of `doc` for a description of the algorithm and some examples inside live sessions of a [TeXmacs](http://www.texmacs.org) document.
+* The file `doc/km2em.pdf` and its source `doc/km2em.tm` contain a description of the algorithm, a breif review of gaussian mixtures and some examples inside live sessions of a [TeXmacs](http://www.texmacs.org) document.
+* The file `doc/em.pdf` and its source `doc/em.tm` provide a more thorough introduction to Expectation Maximization.

 ## Implementation (disclaimer)